Travel disruptions in Europe

 You can check the disruption updates by the Turkish railways (TCDD) via this page.

-Warning - potential disruptions due to the earthquakes in February
+Warning - potential disruptions due to the February 2023 earthquakes

 General information

-In Turkey, the central-southern part of the country has been the worst hit.
-It is believed that a total of 1275km of railway lines have been seriously affected by the earthquake in the Kahramanmaraş region of central Turkey, including damage to 446 bridges, 6161 culverts, and 175 tunnels.
+In Turkey, the central-southern part of the country was the worst hit.
+It is believed that a total of 1275 km of railway lines were seriously affected by the earthquake in the Kahramanmaraş region of central Turkey, including damage to 446 bridges, 6161 culverts and 175 tunnels.

-The railway track is twisted and damaged, particularly on the Toprakkale - Narlı, Narlı - Malatya, and Narlı - Gaziantep sections of the network, while ten substations providing electric power for rail lines are out of action.
-In addition, there are reports that part of the 25.5km Gaziray suburban commuter railway has collapsed.
+The railway track was twisted and damaged, particularly on the Toprakkale - Narlı, Narlı - Malatya, and Narlı - Gaziantep sections of the network, while ten substations providing electric power for rail lines were out of action.
+In addition, there are reports that part of the 25.5 km Gaziray suburban commuter railway had collapsed.

 Warning - disrupted international connections: